 - 1. The transmission oil filter tube and dipstick must not be altered by bending, lengthening, or shortening, and must be readily accessible in the engine compartment for checking lubricant level. - 2.
 Adequate tool clearance and suitable access openings for transmission adjustments must be provided.
 Transmission removal provisions must also be considered. - 3.
-Transmission oil cooler lines should not be kinked, bent, or restricted.
-All oil cooler lines must be properly retained with adequate clips. - 4.
+Transmission oil cooler lines should not be kinked, bent, or restricted. - 4.
 Vacuum throttle control line must not be bent, kinked, or restricted.
 Note: Vacuum operated accessories must have separate engine vacuum source.
 Vacuum measurement must be within engine specifications. - 5.
-Linkage and levers must not be altered and must have provision for adjusting tool clearance. - 6.
+Linkage and levers must not be altered and must have provision for adjusting tool clearance - 6.
 Transmission service identification tags must not be removed or destroyed.
 If the transmission is reworked or replaced, tag should be attached to new transmission. - 7.
 Do not under any circumstances mount extra gauges, PTO controls, or throttle controls to the MD-Transmission Shift Control Tower.
 The Electronic Control Unit and the Vehicle Interface Module are mounted inside the shift tower and may become damaged when installing these added features.